 Top Boating Areas

-Cape Cod, Martha’s Vineyard, and Nantucket are iconic boating destinations.
-Inland, boaters enjoy the Quabbin Reservoir and Lake Cochituate.
-Boston Harbor and the North Shore also offer top-tier boating and fishing.
+Cape Cod, Martha’s Vineyard, and Nantucket are the most recognized destinations.
+Inland, the Quabbin Reservoir and Lake Cochituate attract kayakers and casual boaters.
+Boston Harbor and the North Shore offer both boating and fishing.

 Average Weather for Boating